Climate activist Nakate urges rich countries to cancel debt, grant climate finance at Paris summit

 The Paris summit has no mandate to make formal decisions, French organizers stressed, but it aims to give a strong political impetus to key issues to be discussed in upcoming climate conferences and other international meetings.

-Climate activists and developing nations also urge rich countries to deliver on their existing commitments.
+Climate activists and developing nations also urged rich countries to deliver on their existing commitments.

-Experts are expected to announce that the pledge to provide poor nations with $100 billion in aid each year to tackle global change is estimated to be met for the first time this year.
-First made in 2009 and reaffirmed at the 2015 Paris climate summit, the promise had never been fulfilled.
+Macron tweeted Thursday that experts said the pledge to provide poor nations with $100 billion in aid each year to tackle global change “is very likely to be met this year!”
+First made in 2009 and reaffirmed at the 2015 Paris climate summit, the promise has never been fulfilled.

 Summit participants could back a tax on the greenhouse gas emissions produced from international shipping, with the aim to enable its adoption at a July meeting of the International Maritime Organization.